The Best Way to Change Car Insurance Companies

 When should I switch to a new car insurance company?

-You should shop for car insurance before your old policy is up for renewal or if there's been a major change in your life.
+You should shop for car insurance before your old policy is up for renewal or if there's been a major change in your life that can impact your rate.

 - Add or remove a driver, especially a teenager